Commentary on the New Testament

 56 "Your father Abraham rejoiced at the thought of seeing my day; he saw it and was glad."
 57 “You are not yet fifty years old,” they said to him, “and you have seen Abraham!”
 58 “Very truly I tell you,” Jesus answered, “before Abraham was, I am!”

 As in the entire Gospel of John, this section is about Jesus being the Messiah / the Christ (not GOD) (John 10,22-26).
 There was no prophecy in the Holy Scriptures about Abraham before his birth.
 However, GOD had already revealed to Adam and Eve shortly after the Fall that the Messiah would come one day to restore GOD'S kingdom (Genesis 3,14 f.).
-GOD also gave this revelation to his servant Abraham by allowing him to see Jesus' day, i.e. the coming of the Messiah.
-Abraham responded with joy (verse 56).
-Jesus did not say that he had seen Abraham, as the Jews assumed (verse 57) and thereby distorted Jesus' words.
+Abraham, too, knew about the promised coming of the Messiah, although for him this event was still in the distant future.
+Yet GOD allowed Abraham to see Jesus' day, i.e., the future appearance of the Messiah (probably through a dream or vision), to which Abraham responded with joy (verse 56).
+Similar wording is found in Hebrews 11,13, which states that Old Testament believers rejoiced in the fulfillment of GOD's promise, even though it would only happen in the future.
 The dialogue with the Jews shows that they did not understand Jesus' words because they lacked divine insight.
 This resulted in them misinterpreting many of his statements.
+The Jews who were knowledgeable about the law were aware that GOD's Messiah had a higher position than all the patriarchs and prophets before him.
+But because the Jews did not believe that Jesus was the Messiah, they viewed his words as outrageous presumption (verse 53).
+To them, Jesus was a madman who was supposedly possessed by a demon (verses 48-52).

 In verse 58, Jesus uses the words ego eimi.
 Wherever these appear in connection with Jesus without connection to an adjective or noun, they are rendered as I am he / I am the one (not "I am") (Luke 22,70 / John 4,26 / John 8,24 / John 18,4-8).
-They always and exclusively refer to Jesus' identity as the Messiah, as the respective context indicates; nowhere, however, to a temporal pre-existence, as Trinitarians claim.
+Ego eimi is always and exclusively refer to Jesus' identity as the Messiah, as the respective context indicates; nowhere, however, to a temporal pre-existence, as Trinitarians claim.
 John 8 is no exception.
 By saying before Abraham was, I am he, Jesus declares that GOD, in His eternal purpose, had already chosen him to be the Messiah before Abraham was born.
 Before Jesus actually existed, he had already been chosen as the Savior of humanity (Revelation 13,8).
 Thus, Jesus deserved greater honor than Abraham.
 Since Abraham, as the forefather of Israel, was highly respected among the Jews and remains an important figure today, the Jews perceived Jesus' statement as a denigration of their father Abraham, which was the final straw in the already heated discussion.
 Therefore, they picked up stones to stone Jesus (verse 59).
-A similar translation reads:
+A similar translation might read:

 56 "Abraham, your father, was glad when my coming was shown to him (prophetically)."
 57 Then the Jews (who did not understand Jesus' words) said to him, "You are not yet fifty years old, and have you seen Abraham?"
 58 Jesus said to them, "Very truly I tell you, before Abraham was born, I was already destined to be the Messiah."